If you are thinking about applying to College of the Ozarks, there is no application fee, which means it is free to apply.

 Students admitted to College of the Ozarks have an average unweighted GPA of 3.7.

-College of the Ozarks is not test optional.
+College of the Ozarks does not have a test optional admissions policy.
 Test optional schools allow students to choose if they want to submit ACT or SAT scores with their applications or not.

 An ACT score of 25 means you fall in the 75th percentile for College of the Ozarks's admitted students.
 One out of every four students scored above a 25, and three out of four students scored lower than 25 on the ACT.